PlayFab/PlayFabCLI/README.md

-# PlayFab Power Tools CLI
+# PlayFab CLI
-playfab power tools CLI  is a command line interface that can be used to perform various admin actions on a title and do title migrations.
+PlayFab CLI  is a command line interface that can be used to perform various admin actions on a title and do title migrations.

 ***NOTE:*** This tool has been completely re-factored and is no longer the "Script" tool that it was.
 It is much more useful now and new features can be added to it more easily.